ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 55-Notes.md

 Then we are also in the final steps of the updates to librustzcash that are required to make the ECC Lightwallet SDK's able to take advantage of all of this new infrastructure and are expecting to have at least the librustzcash parts of those done by next week then there may be a little bit of time while we're still pushing those out through the SDKs, but I think that's it for what's going on at ECC right now.

-[06:44]

-So we tagged our [1.0.0 stable release](https://github.com/ZcashFoundation/zebra/releases/tag/v1.0.0) about two weeks ago.
-In the meantime, we keep cranking on stuff.
-We are working on integrating the latest updated crates from the ECC, like incremental merkle tree and things like that, so that we can also support fast-sync via lightwalletd on our backend, so that work is in-flight.

-[07:20]

-One thing that we did notice is that things going from like a 0.3 to a 0.4 had some breaking changes in terms of how they serialized things or stopped serializing things altogether, which is making it take a little bit longer than we had originally expected.
-But we're working on that.

-[07:45]

-Deirdre, we should discuss that offline because there is serialization code available for everything.
-It may just have moved.

-[07:56] - **Deirdre**

-I don't know if that was in any changelog or anything like that.
-Yes, we should sync up on that out-of-band.
-Let me pull up some of the more relevant stuff.

 ___